zappa/Zappa/README.md

         "async_response_table_read_capacity": 1,  // DynamoDB table read capacity; defaults to 1
         "async_response_table_write_capacity": 1,  // DynamoDB table write capacity; defaults to 1
         "aws_endpoint_urls": { "aws_service_name": "endpoint_url" }, // a dictionary of endpoint_urls that emulate the appropriate service.
 Usually used for testing, for instance with `localstack`.
         "aws_environment_variables" : {"your_key": "your_value"}, // A dictionary of environment variables that will be available to your deployed app via AWS Lambdas native environment variables.
+Unlike "environment_variables", these ARE synced on `zappa update` and visible in the AWS Console/CLI.
 See also "environment_variables" and "remote_env" .
 Default {}.
         "aws_kms_key_arn": "your_aws_kms_key_arn", // Your AWS KMS Key ARN
         "aws_region": "aws-region-name", // optional, uses region set in profile or environment variables if not set here, "binary_support": true, // Enable automatic MIME-type based response encoding through API Gateway.
 Default true.